 On a more personal front, I’m trying to push forward and clean up some of my old shows recently.
 I’m 37/49 of the way through Futari wa Precure, and I started that on Aug 03 2020.
 I’m also 38/50 of the way through Kemono no Souja Erin, which was started Jul 26 2020.
 And then there’s Aikatsu!, which I’ve been watching since Aug 20 2020 and am done 74 of 178 episodes.
 School really did a number on me and I couldn’t muster up enough time to watch any of the longer shows once homework assignments and quizzes started rolling in, but I hope to finally finish at least the first two within the next month now that I have more time.
 I definitely have some measure of “new show syndrome”, where I get really interested in a show and start it strong before fizzling out, and the nice thing about shorter shows is that the show often ends around that time as well, so it’s usually the perfect length for me.
 Longer shows always come with a risk of me stalling out, although I do have several moderately long shows completed.
 I do try to eventually finish all shows that I have started, though, my MAL list is really “clean” in that regard and I’m fairly proud of that.
 I definitely need to write a post dedicated to my thoughts on anime in general someday.

 Besides those, I’m also halfway through Isekai Izakaya, which is fine but not as good as another similar food-based isekai, Isekai Shokudou, which just had a season 2 announced this week!
 That show was the monthly featured show for the main Anime Writing Club group last month (well this month, April) and Seren told me I’d probably enjoy it.
 I do usually enjoy food-focused shows with either exaggerated reaction faces, or a focus on the recipes, and I’ve tried out a fair of them — excluding those two above, I’ve also watched (or am watching) Amaama to Inazuma, Koufuku Graffiti, Maiko-san chi, Yakitate!
 Japan, Ramen Daisuki Koizumi-san, and even a live action one called Boukyaku no Sachiko.
-It’s an odd and interesting sub-genre and there’ many more to go.
+It’s an odd and interesting sub-genre and there’s many more to go.
 I also finished a short this week called Onsen Yousei Hakone-chan, which I liked.
 I enjoy “regional anime”, shows that are based around a certain region of Japan to promote it, and this was one of them.
-They’re a good way to learn about different places in Japan, and they’re also usually really short due to budget issues or something, heh.
+They’re a good way to learn about different places in Japan, and they’re also usually really short and easy to digest.

 A constant in my life for the past two years has been Anime Music Quiz (AMQ).
-I play this with Satinel, Nak and Heg, up to 7 days a week, 3 games a day, 33 songs a game, so about a hundred samples a day.
+I play this with Satinel, Nak, and Heg, up to 7 days a week, 3 games a day, 33 songs a game, so about a hundred song samples a day.
 Around two years later, it’s still really fun, and has definitely influenced my anime-watching in a number of ways since everything is framed in terms of its music for me now.
 Instead of using full lists, we all now run custom lists of about 100 shows each for the game to pick songs from, to try to reduce the lack of randomness due to the size of (and duplicates across) our collective watched lists.

 I recently bought and started to play Amazing Cultivation Simulator, although I haven’t gotten very far into even its tutorials at all due to other things getting in the way.
 I hope to change that over the next week or two.
 This game stood out for me not only because I know Chinese and want to learn more about its mythology, but also because the cultivation themes are interesting and seem to be thematically similar to a fun anime that Satinel and I are watching, Kumo desu ga, Nani ka?, although from what I gather the Japanese videogamey implementations of the isekai genre are appreciably different from the Chinese wuxia/xianxia implementations.
 They’re inherently related genres though, so even if I don’t have a full grasp of what the wuxia/xianxia genres embody, it looks like I could get very interested in it.
-It also has layouts and an engine that’s not too dissimilar to Rimworld, down to things like task priority lists, so there’s familiarity there too.
+It also has layouts and an engine that’s not too dissimilar to RimWorld, down to things like task priority lists, so there’s familiarity there too.

 My game du jour before that was the first Atelier Ryza, as I really liked its nostalgic childhood themes and the lead character, Ryza.
 I believe that the game was responsible for headaches that I had for a couple nights around when I was playing it, though, and it also started to get annoying because nothing in game seemed to tell me where I could go to get the resources I needed to craft this or that, so I shelved it for now.
 The crafting system was quite neat though, though it had ease of use issues.
 I have been fascinated about two aspects found in many games and have pondered making a gaming blog to compare and contrast between the implementations of those two aspects in the past.
 These two aspects are fishing and crafting.
-I enjoy finding new and interesting and unique crafting implementations, and this one certainly fit the bill as my first Atelier game (besides an aborted run at Atelier Sophia four years ago).
+I enjoy finding new and interesting and unique crafting implementations, and this one certainly fit the bill as my first Atelier game (besides an aborted run at Atelier Sophie four years ago).
 Another issue that worked against this game was that its combat was real time, and that was distracting to do while also trying to scan photos on a scanner next to me in the meantime.

 As much so or even more than anime though, I definitely am aware that I have a “ooh, a new shiny!” mentality with games too.
 I’ll often lust after a game, get it and play it a bit, and then abandon it and move on.
 I think that’s alright, though, as long as I can feel like I extracted enough pleasure out of it relative to what I paid for the game.
 I don’t think I need to finish or win games.